sachinrajdev/falcon/PRICING_TIERS.md

 ### Why ₹399 Works
 - **Accessible**: ~$5 USD for early adopter, 1–2 coffee budget
-- **Friction-free first try**: Free tier is generous enough to validate Falcon's value
+- **Friction-free first try**: Free tier is generous enough to validate Pragati's value
 - **Aligned with job search urgency**: Someone analyzing 5 roles is job-searching seriously and will pay

 ---